-The current building was the brainchild of Scottish missionary and architecture rookie Reverend David Clement Scott to replace a much less grand Presbyterian chapel.
+The current building was the brainchild of Scottish missionary and architecture rookie Reverend David Clement Scott, meant to replace a much less grand Presbyterian chapel.
 There were no detailed plans or drawings made for the church outside of Scott’s imagination.
-Beginning in 1888, Brickwork was simply laid dry without mortar to test for strength and aesthetics before continuing to the next layer of the 37-foot-high structure.
+Beginning in 1888, brickwork was simply laid dry without mortar to test for strength and aesthetics before continuing to the next layer of the 37-foot-high structure.

 The clay for the bricks was excavated and baked in wood kilns on site by parishioners, allowing the whole cathedral-like edifice to be erected in just three years.
 The laborers on the project were all local people who had no prior experience in this type of construction.
 Despite this, the anomalous amateur-built church, with its mismatched towers and Moorish domed bell tower, has withstood the test of time.
 It has been designated a national monument by the Malawian Department of Antiquities and is a symbol of and source of pride for the city of Blantyre.

 Know Before You Go